 What to Consider When Adding Trucks to Your Fleet

-As a fleet owner, whether you have five trucks or fifty trucks, the decision to add more trucks always requires serious thought.
+As a fleet owner, whether you have five trucks or fifty trucks, the decision to add more to your fleet always requires serious thought.
 You’re probably asking yourself:

 What are the top things I should consider when adding trucks?